-Name of entity Principal place of business and country of incorporation ership interest ng interest
+Name of entity Principal place of business and country of incorporation Effective ownership interest and voting interest

+2021 2020

-2020 % 2019 %
+% %

 Complete Bayview Sdn.
 Bhd.
 Malaysia 40 40

 No disclosure of other information is made as the associate is not significant to the Group.